blueneogeo/xtend-tools/README.md

 - List operations and shortcuts
 - SL4J Logging wrapper: allows more efficient and compact logging

+This library has many more handy tools that Kimengi gathered over time, that are not documented.
+However they are easy to use, as the tests are pretty self explanatory.
+[See them here](https://github.com/blueneogeo/xtend-tools/tree/master/core/src/test/java/nl/kii/util)

-Note: Promises and Streams have been moved to the xtend-async project.
+Note: Promises and Streams have been moved to the [xtend-async](https://github.com/blueneogeo/xtend-async) project.

 For more information about the Xtend language: http://www.eclipse.org/xtend/